Angélique Ranc

 Angélique Ranc (born 16 March 1988) is a French politician of the National Rally and a member of the National Assembly for Aube's 3rd constituency since 2022.

 Ranc worked in banking before taking an interest in politics through her husband who is a member and activist for the National Rally.

 On 13 December 2015 she was elected regional councilor in Alsace-Champagne-Ardenne-Lorraine and re-elected on 27 June 2021.
 During the 2017 French legislative election she contested the seat of Aube's 3rd constituency but was eliminated in the first round.
-She contested the constituency again at the 2022 French legislative election election and was successful at winning it.
+She contested the constituency again at the 2022 French legislative election and was successful at winning it.